-The Prime Minister of India has launched a new initiative by the name of "GatiShakti Master Plan" which shall help the National Highway Network to develop 25,000 km of new highways network, which will be worth INR 20,000 crore (US\$ 2.67 billion).
-In 2022-23, increased government expenditure is expected to attract private investments, with a production-linked incentive scheme providing excellent opportunities.
-Consistently proactive, graded, and measured policy support is anticipated to boost the Indian economy.
+The Prime Minister of India launched an initiative by the name of "GatiShakti Master Plan" which shall help the National Highway Network to develop 25,000 km of new highways network, which will be worth INR 20,000 crore (US\$ 2.67 billion).
+In 2023, a total of 6 infrastructure projects, valued at over Rs 28,000 crore, have been proposed under the PM GatiShakti initiative.
+These recommended projects pertain to the Ministry of Railways and Ministry of Road Transport and Highways.